Turner Aquatic Conservation Lab

 Picture

 I study evolution and ecology of aquatic species, populations, and communities.
-I use theory, isotopes, genomes, museum resources and experiments to ask questions about the impacts of life history variation, disturbance, climate and land-use changes, and phylogenetic and geological history on biodiversity.
-I serve on the Independent Science Advisory Board for the Columbia Basin Fish & Wildlife Program, the Gila Trout and Chihuahua Chub Recovery Team, and the Executive Committee of the Middle Rio Grande Endangered Species Act Collaborative Program.
-I am a Professor of Biology and Curator of Fishes in the Museum of Southwestern Biology.
+I use theory, stable isotopes, genomes, museum resources and experiments to ask questions about the impacts of life history variation, disturbance, climate and land-use changes, and phylogenetic and geological history on biodiversity.
+I am also interested in the intersection of science and policy in endangered species conservation.
+I serve on the Independent Scientific Review Panel for the Columbia Basin Fish & Wildlife Program and on the Executive Committee of the Middle Rio Grande Endangered Species Act Collaborative Program.
+I am Director of the Museum Research Traineeship (MRT) graduate training program that focuses on interdisciplinary education, research, and team science.
+I like big fish!

 Affiliated Scientists